Skip to main content

 Festive

-Crispy, deep-fried spirals made from fermented batter, soaked in sugar syrup.
-It's a popular street food and dessert across India.
+Crispy deep-fried spirals of fermented batter, soaked in sugar syrup.
+You'll find it sold as both street food and dessert all over India.

 vegetarianContains: Gluten